 I spent another hour carefully scraping and sanding to remove any remnants of lacquer from the neck and body, and then moved on to the soundboard.
 I had left the finish in place during the application of steam, as it would offer a degree of protection should any water hit the top.

 I heated the ebony bridge (a heat gun, heat lamp, hot iron or even a hair dryer will work) to soften the glue.
 Care must be taken to not overheat the surrounding areas, as other glue joints (bridgeplate, braces, top to sides, binding, etc.) need to stay intact.
 Some very thin tools were used to release the bridge from the underlying Spruce.
 Hardwood bridges are glued directly to unfinished, soft(er) wood tops.
-When removing a bridge it is important to work slowly and deliberately to minimize any tear out.
+When removing a bridge it is important to work slowly and deliberately to minimize any tear out of the soundboard.

 I spent a bit more time improving the condition of the white plastic binding which was (evidently) a bit irregular to begin with.
 There were a couple of cracks in the binding around the fingerboard but, as they were stable, I chose to leave them alone.
 Solvent-based plastics can shrink over time and, when they do, they can leave some nasty scars.